Elevations: Guided climbs of Cayambe 18,997 feet/5790 meters; Cotopaxi 19,348 feet/5897 meters and Chimborazo 20,703 feet/6310 meters

 Options: 11 (ascents of Cayambe & Cotopaxi) and 15 day itineraries (includes Chimboarazo)

-The combination of challenging volcano climbs, creature comforts in charming haciendas, amazing food, and great Ecuadorian and American guides makes this one of our most enjoyable adventures and one of the best introductions to high altitude mountaineering for advanced beginners.
+The combination of challenging volcano climbs, charming haciendas, amazing food, and great Ecuadorian and American guides makes this one of our most enjoyable adventures and one of the best introductions to high altitude mountaineering for advanced beginners.
 Before climbing Cayambe, Cotopaxi, and Chimborazo you'll explore the city of Quito and the Indian village of Otavalo, where shoppers delight in the variety of handmade goods.
 After a skills review, we’re off to climb.

 Ecuador’s famous “Avenue of the Volcanoes” offers some of the finest beginner-intermediate mountaineering in the Andes, set amid a fascinating cultural backdrop.
 While climbing Cayambe, Cotopaxi, and Chimborazo we’ll encounter crevassed glacier travel, 35-40 degree snow and ice slopes, and beautiful ridges.
 This trip offers the very best of a wonderful country, spectacular mountains, and diverse climbing opportunities.
 Read more about the country and climbs here.